How to Calculate Your True Vehicle Cost per Job

 Worked example

-A $45,000 work truck with a $15,000 expected resale over a 150,000-mile life: depreciation = (45,000 − 15,000) ÷ 150,000 = $0.20/mi.
+A $45,000 work truck with a $15,000 expected resale over a 150,000-mile life loses $30,000 of value, so depreciation = 30,000 ÷ 150,000 = $0.20/mi.
 At 18 MPG and $3.50/gal, fuel = 3.50 ÷ 18 = $0.1944/mi.
 With $6,000/yr in combined insurance, registration, servicing, tires, and other costs driven over 20,000 mi/yr, annual fixed = 6,000 ÷ 20,000 = $0.30/mi.
 True cost = $0.6944/mi.
 With the default 20% markup, the recommended charge rate is $0.8333/mi.

 Try it with your own vehicle

-Enter your vehicle's purchase price to unlock the result — every other field is pre-filled with a typical US work-vehicle value to adjust from.
+Enter your vehicle's purchase price to unlock the result.
+Every other field is pre-filled with a typical US work-vehicle value to adjust from.

 Full tool breaks true cost into depreciation, fuel, and annual fixed cost lines.